Tahini and chocolate - my favorite combo. These dark chocolate tahini Reese's cups are 3 ingredients.

 - 2-3 teaspoons cold water

-- 2 tbsp Cacao nibs
+- 2 tablespoon Cacao nibs

-- 1 tbsp Flaky salt
+- 1 tablespoon Flaky salt

 - Melt the chocolate in a Pyrex in the microwave, in 30-second bursts, stirring until smooth and glossy and combined.
 Alternatively, you can set up a double boiler and melt over water.
 I'm lazy though and a microwave works.